8 Ways to Improve Your Medical Claims Billing Process

 How much money is waiting to be posted to your practice?
 Answering this question will show you the percentage of delinquent claims awaiting service.
 At least one dedicated staff member should be assigned to review account aging, to determine which claims are not being paid in a timely manner.

 After thoroughly reviewing aged accounts receivable, you may detect communication issues with insurance carriers or patients.
-Are the delinquencies caused by billing errors?
+Are the delinquencies caused by medical biller errors?
 Are your statements easy for patients to understand?
-Is the billing and coding vendor working your claims expeditiously?
+Is the billing and medical coding vendor working your claims expeditiously?

 High delinquency rates are a sign of a bigger problem.
 You can meet these problems early on when they’re easier to solve when you consistently review delinquent accounts with an eye to improving performance.
 It is important to implement processes and patterns that help your team file claims faster and more efficiently for revenue capture.
 It’s possible there are some communications issues between you and other stakeholders, so a meeting on the topic may be in order.